lanl/SEPIA/docs/model.rst

 SepiaModel
 ==========

-The SepiaModel object is created after the SepiaData object is created and manipulated (standardized, bases created).
+The `SepiaModel` object should be instantiated after the `SepiaData` object is created and manipulated (standardized, bases created).

 .. autoclass:: sepia.SepiaModel
     :members: